gcallah/hambone/chaps/chap5.md

 gradually recovered from their shock, and wandered out of the bar a few at a time.

 Soon, the only people left were a couple of serious drinkers seated in a corner, Agnes and Donna, who were cleaning up, and Hiram, who sat at the bar sipping a scotch.
-The door open, and a tall, slim black man, elegantly dressed and gray trousers, a gray button-down shirt, and a black leather jacket, and wearing dark, mirrored glasses, stepped into the bar.
+The door open, and a tall, slim black man, elegantly dressed in gray trousers, a gray button-down shirt, and a black leather jacket, and wearing dark, mirrored glasses, stepped into the bar.
 He took off the glasses and blinked his eyes a couple of times, adjusting to the darkness within the building.
 When he could see again, he spotted Hiram at the bar, and said, "Hiram, what up?"

-"Forrest, my man, how you doing?"
+"Forrest, my man, how was the trip from Norway?"

 Forest had walked across the room, and the two men fist bumped.
 For sat down in a stool next to Hiram, and said to Agnes, "Get me one of whatever he's having."
 Then he asked Hiram, "Everything go according to plan?"